MorpheusAIs/Docs/English Guides/Code Contributor Weights Guide.md

 **All told this implies a current value of each weight at $400 USD.**
 This is calculated by taking the number of MOR earned by all Coders the first year (1,222,076) and dividing by 21,000 which equals 58 MOR per weight.
 At $6.89 per MORe that equals $400 in USD terms.

+See the Morstats.info website page where you can run this estimates dynamically. https://morstats.info/code-weights/

+## Weights Emissions Schedule
+The weights earned by Coders are only valuable if they are scarce.
+So to offer clarity on the estimate for the number of Coder weights that will exist lets presume there is a cap of 42 thousand weights the end of the period where the reference implementations are coded (the first 2 years of the project).

+Months 1 to 6 =  21,000 weights
+Months 7 to 12 = 10,500 weights
+Months 13 to 18 = 5,250 weights
+Months 18 to 24 = 2,625 weights

+**Total weights earned: 39,375 weights**

+Remaining weights go to funding new MRCs.

+Year 3 = 187.5 weights
+Year 4 = 187.5 weights
+Year 5 = 187.5 weights
+Year 6 = 187.5 weights
+Year 7 = 187.5 weights
+Year 8 = 187.5 weights
+Year 9 = 187.5 weights
+Year 10 = 187.5 weights
+Year 11 = 187.5 weights
+Year 12 = 187.5 weights
+Year 13 = 187.5 weights
+Year 14 = 187.5 weights
+Year 15 = 187.5 weights
+Year 16 = 187.5 weights